jakubkouba/pasword-service/README.md

 `$ ./start`

-Then got to browser and enter this url: `http://localhost:4567` nad tart type to the field
+Then got to browser and enter this url: `http://localhost:4567` and start type into the input field

 To run the tests: `$ rspec`